grea09/pancake/README.md

 ![Pancakes !](https://antoine.grea.me/wp-content/uploads/2016/11/pancake_inline-svg.png)

 Using Panzer + Pandoc + custom filters for scientific writing.
-This project is a custom [Panzer](https://github.com/msprev/panzer) configuration folder that contains various tools to write scientific papers in Markdown.
+This project is a custom [Panzer v1.4.1](https://github.com/msprev/panzer) configuration folder that contains various tools to write scientific papers in Markdown.
-All this is made for [Pandoc 2.0.1.1](https://github.com/jgm/pandoc).
+All this is made for [Pandoc v2.1.2](https://github.com/jgm/pandoc).

 # General organisation